Return to Common Sense

 - At one time or another, bankrupt ideas have been embraced: fascism, communism, Baathism, Pan-Arabism, and most recently, Islamic fundamentalism.

 - The one constant over the last 75 years has been Arab/Islamic heinous acts of barbarism many times targeted at fellow Muslims.

 Israel has been under siege since it was formed by the UN in 1948.

-- The United Nations declared independence in 1948, then Israel was attacked by Lebanon, Syria, Jordan, Egypt, and Iraq in their War of Liberation.
+- The United Nations declared independence in 1948, followed immediately by attacks by Lebanon, Syria, Jordan, Egypt, and Iraq in their War of Liberation.

-- In 1956 Israel fought in the Suez War.
+- In 1956 Israel defended itself in the Suez War.

 - In 1967 Israel defeated Egypt, Jordan, Syria, and Lebanon again in the “Six Day War.”

 o The final Israeli borders were determined after the Six Day War as the defensible borders proving national security (including “West Bank” and “Gaza Strip”).

 - From 1968-1970 Israel fought in the War of Attrition.